GenesysGo/docs-shadow-cloud/learn/dagger.md

 #### **Root hash:**&#x20;

-A single cryptographic hash that represents all of the data of a merkel tree.
+A single cryptographic hash that represents all of the data of a Merkle tree.

 #### **RPC request:**&#x20;